 One note on mounting accessories: my belt clip arrived in the same mailing box as the O6 box.
 The clip is not packaged in anything like the same way, instead coming sealed in a regular cardboard and plastic container meant to hang on a store shelf.
 When I pointed out the huge disparity between this and the superb packaging of the main unit.
 I was told that the company had to package the accessories in this way due to requirements from physical stores, for security reasons.
 That’s fair enough, but it was jarring to find a $19 accessory enclosed in such a basic package after I’d just experienced possibly the best packaging job in my life.

 The O6 connects to your iOS device as a keyboard, despite its lack of keys.
 As you use it, it simulates keys to control media playback or VoiceOver.
 Pressing the center button, for example, can be play/pause or simulate a double tap with VoiceOver enabled.

-  In any mode, though, combinations of pressing and rotating are all you need.
-For instance, you can press the dial in once to move to the next rotor setting, or press the center button twice to perform a magic tap, or rotate the dial while pressing it in to control volume.
-Fingertip Labs is always coming up with improvements to the commands available, but the basic idea remains the same: pressing a set number of times, holding a button in for long enough, and rotating the dial after some kind of button press or with no press at all are the ways The O6 works.
+In either mode, combinations of pressing and rotating are all you need.
+For instance, you can press the dial once to simulate pressing the Home button, or press the center button twice to perform a magic tap, or rotate the dial while pressing it in to control the VoiceOver rotor.
+Fingertips Labs is always coming up with improvements to the commands available, but the basic idea remains the same: pressing a set number of times, holding a button in for long enough, and rotating the dial after some kind of button press or with no press at all are the ways The O6 works.
 There is a surprising number of options when you put three controls, one to three presses, holds, and press and hold actions together.
-The challenge is remembering them all, since each mode has its own set of commands.
-I’ll say this, though: if you plan to use the O6 one-handed, get a belt clip.
+The challenge is remembering them all!
+I’ll say this, too: if you plan to use the O6 one-handed, get a belt clip.
 It makes life a lot easier.